The Best New CBD Dabs of 2021 Steve with Steve’s Goods here to tell you about our Best New CBD

 The basic process used for ethanol extraction is the plant material put in a filtration device, ethanol is passed through it and dehydrated to dissolve the cannabinoids.
 Then, using heat and vacuum, the ethanol is evaporated leaving cannabis oil.

 The crude cannabis oil must then be refined further to reduce THC content to below the legal .3% limit for full spectrum products and to 0% for broad spectrum.

 Any residual ethanol, occurring in minuscule amounts, has been found to increase absorption of the molecule in your cells.
 In fact, some companies intentionally add it to their final products for that reason.

-Supercritical CO2 extraction is another safe and costly way to separate CBD from the fiber.
+Supercritical CO2 extraction is another safe and costly way to separate the fibers.

 Breaking down this complex process into simple terms, are three steps:

 - Extraction with CO2 that has been heated until it reaches both liquid and gas properties;